jdavidrice/Password_Generator_2/README.md

 ## Usage

 This Password Generator can be used to generate passwords.
-Any attempt to use it for something other that that is STRICTLY FORBIDDEN BY LAW.

 * [Return to Top](#Javascript-Password-Generator)